Product Choices > Painted Kitchens

 The third option is primed and lacquered, this basically means we lacquer the interiors of all the cabinets ready for use, but please note we do not lacquer the backs, tops or sides that wont be viisble, just the inside and drawer boxes.

-We then sand down and apply a layer of primer to the visible outside areas, ready for installation, this means you can install and then finish a lot quicker than if completely raw.
+We then sand down and apply a layer of primer to the visible outside areas, ready for finishing and installation, this means you can install and then finish a lot quicker than if completely raw.
 The primer we apply will need sanding and any hairline cracks or dinks repairing before the final coat of paint.
 (Hence the price difference with Painted)

 However not everyone wants to or feels confident enough to paint a kitchen, but there are professionals out there that can help, one such network we have come across is https://traditionalpainter.com/hand-painted-kitchens they work nationally and can provide you with quotes free of charge.
 In our experience the cost would be roughly the same as getting us to paint it in the workshop.
 Other companies that have been recommended to us are www.thekitchenpainter.co.uk , http://www.ratheruniquedecorating.co.uk/ & www.handpainted-kitchen.co.uk/